trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 ---

 An entire solar system that has been consumed by a parasitic alien race.
+Tendrils spanning outer space, connecting planets together.

+---

+Rogue AI that is in the process of turning a region of space into some mundane object, like the example of the stamp collecting AI.

+---

+AI that hides on a character's computer until they feel they can trust the character not to report them/delete them.
+Purely interact with the player through text.